-""" Pilot, or Feasibility Study
+Pilot, or Feasibility Study

-- A pilot, or feasibility study, is a study designed to test logistics and gather information prior to a larger study, in order to improve the latter's quality and efficiency.
-A pilot study can reveal deficiencies in the design of a proposed experiment or procedure and these can then be addressed before time and resources are expended on large scale studies.
-The pilot study may, however, provide vital information on the severity of proposed procedures or treatments - The decision to conduct a pilot study prior to embarking on the main research project can be a difficult one for researchers.
+The decision to conduct a pilot study prior to embarking on the main research project can be a difficult one for researchers.
 Sometimes it is tempting to omit this step, especially if the main study has been reasonably well planned.
 Constraints of time and a rush to get on with the main study are common reasons for passing over pilot work.
 However, this approach is risky, as no matter how thoughtfully a study has been planned, there are likely to be unforeseen difficulties.